encode/django-rest-framework/docs/resource.rst

 .. attribute:: Resource.parsers

-  Lists the set of parsers that the Resource supports.
+  The list of parsers that the Resource supports.
 This determines which media types the resource can accept as input for incoming HTTP requests.
 (Typically PUT and POST requests).

   The ordering of the Parsers may be considered informative of preference but is not used ...

   Default: ``(parsers.JSONParser, parsers.XMLParser, parsers.FormParser)``

+.. attribute:: Resource.authenticators

+  The list of authenticators that the Resource supports.
+This determines which authentication methods (eg Basic, Digest, OAuth) are used to authenticate requests.

+  Default: ``(authenticators.UserLoggedInAuthenticator, authenticators.BasicAuthenticator)``

 .. attribute:: Resource.form